ordina-jworks/ordina-jworks.github.io/_posts/2020-08-28-kubernetes-clients-comparison.md

 Everything is self-explanatory and all the information you need is available within a few simple clicks.

 When you open the application for the first time, you are greeted with a prompt asking you for your e-mail address.
-Although this is probably for newsletters and updates, I wish this step was optional.
+Although this is probably for newsletters and updates, we wish this step was optional.

 You quickly notice that only basic functionality is available in the application, which makes sense as the client is still in early access at the time of writing.
-You can browse resources per namespace, go through application logs, read and edit YAML configuration, and check the current resources used by your deployment.
+You can browse resources per namespace, go through application logs, read and edit YAML configurations, and check the current resources used by your deployment.
 There is a metrics interface for the whole cluster as well, which supplies you with a structured and detailed view about your nodes.

 Since the application is still very young, it is lacking some functionality that you might expect or find in other clients.